jonnew/cyclops/DOC.md

     ="https://github.com/jonnew/cyclops/blob/documentation/art/Cyclops3.5A_EM4.jpg?raw=true" style="width: 500px;"
     /> <br> <i>Back side, with different camera focus..</i> </div>

+0. Don't forget to install the heatsink.

+0. The light pipes over the front LEDs need to be seated firmly for the board to fit inside the enclosure.

+0. Each board has an address (0 through 3) that is defined by two solder jumpers and the location of a ferrite chip.
+This allows cyclops boards to be stacked to share a power supply while being driven by a common microcontroller.
+For each board that will share a microcontroller, a unique address must be specified and the solder jumpers and ferrite chip must be soldered in appropriate positions to reflect this address.
+See the picture below to better understand this addressing scheme.

 0. Finally, let's install the power switch.
 You need to hookup wire capable of handling the currents that the driver requires.
 AWG 20 (~0.8 mm diameter) braided copper wire or thicker is recommended.
 Even if you don't want to use